SteveHodge/assistantdm/readme.txt

 * BUG "reset" button caused index out of bounds error in RemoteImageDisplay
 * Drawing lines should optionally add walls and/or allow editing of walls elements
 * Skill focus feat needs targeting implemented
+* StatisticsCollection should be expanded to provide the filtering required for selecting targets like weapons for spells.
+Also consider how it fits into notification of changes to collective properties

 ---=== CODE STRUCTURE ===---
  camera - camera panel ui and functionality